cezarypiatek/cezarypiatek.github.io/src/content/post/tips-and-tricks-for-managing-elk-configuration/index.md

 I've put all of the above scripts together with the config files in the source control so everybody in the team can easily modify and deploy new ELK configuration.

+## TL;DR
+Thanks to `!!merge, Anchors and Aliases` I can simulate variables in `YAML` and create reusable parts of `Filebeat` configuration.
+The  Logstash `@metadata` field allows me to create variables needed only for processing logic without polluting `ElasticSeach` indices.
+With `PowerShell Core` I can easily manage Linux servers directly from my Windows workstation and automatically deploy `ELK` configuration.